Oppose abortion? maybe kindness is the best campaign

 OPINION Let’s put two scenarios together. two things that happened, one recently and one ongoing.

-United States: The first is the well known –or should be well-known – fact that the numbers of abortions in the US increased since the Supreme Court removed the long standing “right” to abortion
+United States: The first is the well known – or should be well-known – fact that the numbers of abortions in the US increased since the Supreme Court removed the long-standing “right” to abortion

-March 2024, there were no clinics providing abortions in the 14 states with total abortion bans in effect at that time.
+In March 2024, there were no clinics providing abortions in the 14 states with total abortion bans in effect at that time.
 These states had 63 clinics in 2020 according to the Guttmacher Institute, a specialist research body focused on abortion stats.

 Nurse Practitioners and Midwives will be allowed to prescribe abortion medication under the main provision that survived in the amended bill.
 This was passionately opposed by pro-life campaigners, including at fiery demonstrations against the original bill.